 Is Hachiko a true story?

 Yes, it is a 100% true story.
-If you are not familiar with Hachiko’s story, let us introduce to you.
+If you are not familiar with Hachiko’s story, let us introduce it to you.

+Hachiko, a white Akita, was born on November 10, 1923, at a farm located in Odate, Akita Prefecture, Japan.
 In 1924, Professor Hidesaburo Ueno, who taught in the agricultural department at Tokyo Imperial University, adopted Hachiko as a pet and brought him to live in Shibuya, Tokyo.

 Hachiko, or Hachi (his nickname), and Uneo quickly became best friends and inseparable.
+As Hachiko got older, the pair followed the same routine every day:

 In the morning, Ueno would walk to the Shibuya train station with Hachiko and say goodbye before getting on the train to work.
 After that, this dog spent the whole day waiting for Ueno.
 In the afternoon, his owner would return to the station after work and walk together to go home.